Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 Its white body contrasts sharply with its bright yellow and orange wings, making it stand out from other species of moths in Oklahoma.

-The forewing also has five black spots dotted along the tip, giving it an even more distinct appearance in flight.
+Five black spots dotted along the tip of the forewing give it an even more distinct appearance in flight.

 They mostly feed on flower nectar and fruit, making them important pollinators for various plants and flowers around Oklahoma.